U.S. jury finds Macau billionaire guilty in U.N. bribery case

 "In his unbridled pursuit of even greater personal fortune, billionaire Ng Lap Seng corrupted the highest levels of the United Nations," Acting U.S. Attorney Joon Kim said after the verdict.
 "Through bribes and no-show jobs, Ng turned leaders of the league of nations into his private band of profiteers."

-Tai Park, a lawyer for Ng, said in court that his client had "substantial" legal issues to raise on appeal.
+Tai Park, a lawyer for Ng, said in court his client had substantial legal issues to raise on appeal.
 Park later declined to comment to reporters.

-Prosecutors accused Ng of paying more than $1 million in bribes to bypass the normal hassles of dealing with the United Nations, with a dream of winning "fame and more fortune" by developing in Macau what he thought of as the "Geneva of Asia."
+Prosecutors accused Ng of paying more than $1 million in bribes to bypass the normal procedures of dealing with the United Nations, with a dream of winning "fame and more fortune" by developing in Macau what he thought of as the "Geneva of Asia."

 Ng hoped the conference center, meant to serve developing countries, would pave the way for luxury housing, hotels, a shopping mall, marinas and a heliport, prosecutors said.